 - Regular trips to the bathroom, even when you don't think you need to go

-- Avoiding caffeine, alcohol, artificial sweeteners, and other foods and drink ingredients that can irritate your bladder
+- Avoiding caffeine, alcohol, artificial sweeteners, and other foods and drinks that can irritate your bladder

 - An electrical stimulation device to make your bladder muscles stronger